DuendeInexistente/Cirque/ShortStories/stars.md

 Orange_Unit floated in place.
 Primary engagement protocol was plain in it's scenario: No damage to any system, nor any signal of the sought objective, meant that it defaulted to passive search operations largely focused on establishing initial familiarity with the locals and collect data.
 Over time, if data regarding Citizen Lettuce Leaf was not found, finding him would gradually supersede the primary engagement protocol.

+However and for the time being, O_U recalled it's wandering rays -each thick and heavy enough that a grown stallion would've had to put effort to lift it- and gained height shaping all rays into a bowl-like shape around it's single circle plate, then used all spare power on it's radio systems.